What is the Jail Library Service?

-In existence since 1986, Jail Library Service is a cooperative agreement between the Monroe County Correctional Center and the Monroe County Public Library.
-MCCC provides the space for the library within the jail, as well as funds for books and other library materials.
-MCPL provides staff members to operate the library three afternoons and to maintain the collection.
+In existence since 1986, Jail Library Service is a cooperative agreement between the Monroe County Correctional Center (MCCC) and the Library.
+The Jail Library circulates over 1,000 books a month.
+MCCC provides space for the Library within the jail, as well as funds for books and other Library materials.
+We provides staff members to operate the Jail Library and to maintain the collection three afternoons a week.

 How often is it used?